TUC-NT-DF/student-guide/docs/content-onboarding/onboarding.md

 Some students do not follow the userguide because they do not know it or they decided to ignore it.
 Do not worry about it.

-In order to become smarter, we do not recommend you to ignore the hints we are providing in the userguide ;)
+In order to become smarter, we do not recommend you to ignore the hints we are providing in the userguide.

 The userguide is the only source of truth during the onboarding process.